sharath2243/QALEARN/README.md

 # 🧪 Test Automation Framework Summary

 This is a Python-based automation framework using Selenium WebDriver for browser testing and Pytest for running test cases.
 It follows the Page Object Model (POM) design and supports data-driven testing using CSV files.
 I’ve added Allure for better reporting and connected the project to GitHub Actions for automatic test runs.
-The framework also covers API testing using requests and responses, handles real-time UI bugs, takes screenshots on failure, and retries flaky tests when needed.
+The framework also covers API testing using requests and responses, handles real-time UI bugs, takes screenshots on failure, and retries flaky tests when needed.Actively seeking QA opportunities. ## Reach out if you’re hiring or know someone who is.##

 ---